Azure/Industrial-IoT/docs/twin/dependencies.md

-# OPC Twin dependencies
+# Industrial IoT dependencies

-The OPC Twin Microservices depend on many other Microservices.
+The Industrial IoT Microservices depend on many other services.
 This includes

 ## OPC Vault